 If you have been unsuccessful in finding a pair of boots that fits you well so far, consider investing in a pair of custom-made boots.
 These will be much more expensive than factory-made boots, but they will last you significantly longer and be more comfortable moving around in.

 Don’t forget!
 If you are interested in one of the cute SwayD boots above, right now you can also pick up a FREE GIFT with your purchase!
-Click on the picture of boots above to go to their site and then just enter the code BrianS at check out!
-Or just click here to go to swaydshoes.com
+Click on the picture of boots above to go to their site and choose your gift at check out! or just Click here to go to swaydshoes.com now!

 Split-Soled Shoes for Line Dancing